Frequently asked questions

 Is VerityRadar suitable for AUSTRAC tranche-2 entities?

 Yes.
-VerityRadar covers the screening, KYB, EDD-trigger and ongoing-monitoring workflows that tranche-2 reporting entities (lawyers, accountants, real-estate professionals) need to evidence under the AML/CTF Act 2006.
-Records are retained for the statutory seven-year period.
+VerityRadar covers the screening, KYB, EDD-trigger and ongoing-monitoring workflows that tranche-2 reporting entities need to evidence under the AML/CTF Act 2006.
+The current commencement date is 1 July 2026, and records are retained for the statutory seven-year period.

 What about data residency and security?